KshitijSoni97/TCO-estimator-current-future-HCVs/README.md

 - Save it in the same Matlab directory.

+**Step 4: Set the dirctory in the first line of code to the location of the folder - Total Simulink Files**

-**Step 4: Running the simulation to find the energy consumption on the GPS route**
+**Step 5: Running the simulation to find the energy consumption on the GPS route**

 (a) Internal Combustion
 - Open the Matlab script file 'ICE_Script_GPS.m'.